 Important Dates for the Pichetoomb family

 This web page shows only a small excerpt of our Pichetoomb research.
 Another 128 words (9 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichetoomb History in all our PDF Extended History products and printed products wherever possible.

 Pichetoomb Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Pichetone, Pichtone, Pickton, Picton and others.

 Early Notables of the Pichetoomb family (pre 1700)

 Outstanding amongst the family at this time was Sir John of Picton Castle; and Cesar Picton (c.1755-1836), who went from slave to successful businessman in England.
 As a slave, he was presented as a...

 Another 34 words (2 lines of text) are included under the topic Early Pichetoomb Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pichetoomb family to the New World and Oceana
+Migration of the Pichetoomb family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Pichetoomb or a variant listed above: John Pickton who settled in Maryland in 1725; Margaret Picton, a bonded passenger, who arrived in America in 1735; John Pickton, who came to Philadelphia, Pennsylvania in 1841.